drashland/website-v2/docs/line/v1.x/2_tutorials/4_arguments/3_argument_descriptions.md

   }
 ```

-The above will result in the follow `ARGUMENTS` section for the command in
+The above will result in the following `ARGUMENTS` section in the help menu for
-question:
+the command in question:

 ```text
 ARGUMENTS